 Our range includes almost 15,000 items.
 All products pass through our large distribution centre in Insjön, where the goods are repacked and sent out, either to our stores or direct to the customer.
 The distribution centre in Insjön is the Group’s logistics hub.

 Logistics is a key component in Clas Ohlson’s business, and so an efficient flow of goods with low CO2 emissions is vital for success.

 Virtually all goods from Asia arrive in Gothenburg by sea and are then transported by rail up to Insjön.
 Sea and rail transport both have a good CO2 profile.
 The majority of goods from Europe are consolidated to form larger deliveries and transported by rail from Helsingborg to Insjön.

 We are working hard to identify more environmentally acceptable transport solutions that can further reduce our CO2 emissions.

 Sales and servicing

 Clas Ohlson’s sales are conducted through easily accessible sales channels that offer good customer service.
-Most of our sales currently come from our physical stores, but we offer our products and interact with our customers through a number of integrated sales channels.

 We offer a unique servicing option through our own workshops in Insjön, which aims to extend the service life of the products we sell.